mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ## Pontoon translation workspace

-Pontoon's translation workspace features the list of strings in the left sidebar and the editing space on the right.
+Pontoon’s translation workspace features the list of strings in the left sidebar and the editing space on the right.
 The features in the Pontoon user interface are labeled in the image below:

 ![Translation Workspace](/assets/images/pontoon/ui/translation_workspace.png)